jmwohl/Openframe-JSClientDocs/source/index.md

 }
 ...
 ```
-You can retreive the timezone for an address or coordinate using `timezone` in the `fields` query parameter.
+You can retrieve the timezone for an address or coordinate using `timezone` in the `fields` query parameter.

 The field will return the name of the timezone as a three letter abbreviation (see table below), the UTC/GMT offset and whether the location observes daylight savings time (DST).